-The Department of Marketing offers a research-intensive doctoral program that prepares students for academic careers in the field of marketing in general, with special emphasis in consumer behavior.
+The Department of Marketing offers a research-intensive doctoral program that prepares students for academic careers in the field of marketing in the areas of marketing strategy and consumer behavior.
 To prepare doctoral candidates for cutting-edge consumer research, they are exposed to a broad range of theory and methodology via rigorous coursework as well as one-on-one interaction and collaboration with the department’s highly active research faculty.
 The goal of the doctoral program is to produce outstanding scholars for careers in research and teaching at leading universities through a strong emphasis on the development of conceptual and methodological skills.

 The program seeks students of high intellectual ability whose scholarly objectives fit well with the current research topics and activities of the faculty.
 Because of its small size, the program affords a great deal of flexibility for students to develop a course of study that matches their individual interests.